kortina/vscode-markdown-notes/README.md

 - Should we support filename without extension, eg, assume `[[file]]` is a reference to `file.md`?
 - Should we support links to headings? eg, `file.md#heading-text`?
 - Add syntax highlighting and search for `#tags`.
 See [also](https://stackoverflow.com/questions/60293955/is-cmdshiftf-in-vscode-supposed-to-respect-the-editor-wordseparators-setting)
+- command to create file based on name in the wiki-link under the cursor

 ### Development and Release